tnahcrem/volunteer/README.md

 2) copy list of dates from miqaat sheet in dates.txt.

-3) copy list of volunteers in shabab.txt (note the names of people should be same format/spelling in hosts.txt and shabab.txt - else if it does not match soem volunteers might get assigned on day of their jaman).
+3) copy list of volunteers in shabab.txt (note the names of people should be same format/spelling in hosts.txt and shabab.txt - else if it does not match some volunteers might get assigned on day of their jaman).

 4) modify the defines in config.h appropriately.

-5) compile and run the .cpp file and it should generate a csv containing three columns of JV.
+5) compile and run the .cpp file and it should generate a out.csv containing three columns of JV.

 Note:
-All the decision logic is in the canAssign() function
+All the decision logic is in the canAssign() function in the .cpp file.